Dual Diagnosis Treatment Center for Adolescents Near Dallas, Texas

 Different Types of Dual Diagnosis

 There are a variety of combinations of substance use disorders and mental health conditions.
-The following are some conditions your teenager may experience that require integrated treatment, but it’s essential to recognize that this is not a complete list.
+The following are some combinations of conditions your teenager may experience that require integrated treatment from the professionals at BasePoint Academy; however, this is not a complete list.

 Depression and Alcohol Use Disorder